bradleyeckert/chad/doc/forth.md

 # Differences from ANS Forth

+A lot fewer words.
+You can define an ANS Forth in `chad`, but why?
+Code space is limited on purpose.
+Don't clutter it up with stuff you don't need.
+If your code needs an ANS word, then copy and paste.
+There is so much beautiful ANS Forth code out there.
+You don't have to reinvent the wheel, but you do have to think.

 ## Non-standard words

 - `assert` *( n1 n2 -- )* Displays an error message if n1 <> n2.